-You can find all the tropical fish of Hawaii as well as green sea turtles along the vibrant reef.
+You can find all the tropical fish of Hawaii as well as green sea turtles along the vibrant reef (just remember to keep a respectful distance).
 To get to the best snorkeling, however, you’ll need to swim about half a mile to the north end of the bay.
 To find this spot, swim to the north end of the bay until you reach the reef.
 From there, the further away from shore you’re able to get the more clear the water becomes.

 There are no lifeguards on duty or restrooms available.
 Since there are no lifeguards, and you’ll have to swim a fair distance to reach the best snorkel spots we recommend this location for intermediate to advanced snorkelers.